istnanosatlab/istSATviewer/README.md

 5. run ```docker compose up```
     - if you installed docker compose via apt, it probably installed V1, meaning that you have to run ```docker-compose up``` instead

-After this you should any received messages will be shown in your terminal
+After this you should any received messages will be shown in your terminal.

 ## Currently Supported Radios

-The current supported list of SDRs is:
+Currently supported SDRs:
 - PlutoSDR
 - RTL-SDR